 Bread machines use paddles to mix the dough inside the baking pan, while a heating element maintains the proper temperature for both proofing and baking.
 You simply put the raw ingredients into the pan, and the machine does all the work.
 Machines have customizable settings for both the mixing and the bake time so you can achieve the perfect loaf.

 Can you use regular (all-purpose) flour in a bread machine?

-Bread machines recommend bread flour rather than AP flour because its higher protein count helps dough rise.
-You can still use AP flour in a bread machine, but the bread will have a different texture.
+Bread machines recommend bread flour rather than all-purpose flour because its higher protein count helps dough rise.
+You can still use all-purpose flour in a bread machine, but the bread will have a different texture.